Jawny-E/ADA502FireGuardProject/README.md

 Building is completed for the collected FireGuardAPI Docker image, the image is published to DockerHub under: [fireguard-api](https://hub.docker.com/repository/docker/700706/fireguard-api/general)

-Development of code on this project has been doe using a GitHub Flow style of branching and commiting.
+Development of code on this project has been done using a GitHub Flow style of branching and commiting.
 Branches have used a style "scope/change-description", and relevant issues have been linked in the PR text